 Reaching our climate goals will require a huge collective shift in our perception of the trades and the work needed to build an electrified, equitable future.
 Trades professionals often embody qualities that mainstream U.S. culture values: financial security, self-sufficiency, and autonomy.
 However, our educational system has marginalized the career prospects of the construction trades for decades.
 Technical education in the U.S. is largely perceived as second-class programming designed for students that might otherwise drop out of school.

 We need to reverse workforce trends and the perception of the construction trades if we are going to act on climate in a real and meaningful way.
-ReVision has made it a crucial part of their mission to engage our communities in changing this narrative.
+ReVision has made it a crucial part of our mission to engage our communities in changing this narrative.

 Through our work with schools and community organizations we will bring awareness and understanding of the viability and importance of trades careers to students, parents, and educators across northern New England.

 Despite the great need for electricians, many who are interested in such a career often find themselves without adequate support or a clear pathway to achieve their professional goals.
 ReVision Energy secured funding from the Maine Governor’s Energy Office to support coordinated outreach across Maine to highlight the importance of clean energy careers for aspiring professionals and our communities.

 Through our Electricians Will Save the World campaign, ReVision will launch a coordinated outreach across New England to help our kids, parents, and educators better understand the importance of clean energy careers for our aspiring professionals and greater communities.